Treaty with The Pillager Band of Chippewa Indians.

 - Ca-ken-ji-wi-nine, or Charcoal, third warrior, his x mark.

-- Na-bi-ne-ashe, or the Bird that flies on one side, second headman,
+- Na-bi-ne-ashe, or the Bird that flies on one side, second headman, his x mark.

 - Ne-ba-coim, or Night Thunder, warrior, his x mark.